A Very Gaga Holiday

 A Very Gaga Holiday is a live EP released by American singer-songwriter Lady Gaga, containing songs performed on the ABC holiday television special A Very Gaga Thanksgiving.
 It was made available for purchase in the United States on November 22, 2011, exclusively on the iTunes Store and Amazon, and on November 26 in the rest of the world.
 The EP is made up of jazz covers of the songs "Orange Colored Sky" and "White Christmas", the latter featuring an extra verse added by Gaga herself, and acoustic versions of "You and I" and "The Edge of Glory", both songs originally from the singer's studio album, Born This Way (2011).
 A recurring theme on the EP is Gaga stopping midway through singing to talk about background information on the songs with her listeners.

-Following its release, A Very Gaga Holiday received mixed reviews from music critics.
+Following its release, A Very Gaga Holiday received mostly positive reviews from music critics.
 Reviewer Stephen Thomas Erlewine, writing for Allmusic, listed "White Christmas" and "Orange Colored Sky" as highlights.
 A Very Gaga Holiday entered the album charts of Canada, France, and the United States, while "White Christmas" entered the single charts of Belgium, Japan, and the United Kingdom.

 Background and recording

-Gaga covered "Orange Colored Sky" during a surprise appearance at The Oak Room in New York City on September 29, 2010, and again on January 5, 2011.
+Gaga covered "Orange Colored Sky" during a surprise appearance at the Oak Room in New York City on September 29, 2010, and again on January 5, 2011.
 Brian Newman served as a guest performer on trumpet for performances at the Robin Hood Gala on May 9, 2011, to benefit the Robin Hood Foundation, and at BBC Radio 1's Big Weekend in Carlisle, England on May 15, 2011.
 Gaga later performed it on the ABC Christmas special A Very Gaga Thanksgiving, along with a cover version of "White Christmas".
 Gaga put emphasis on the jazz side of the song.
 She added a second verse, describing the original song as "too short".
 In the verse, Gaga describes a snowman, saying that Santa Claus is on his way to meet him.
 The lyrics end with Gaga saying, "Okay, so I suppose it's not very white outside yet."
 The songs on A Very Gaga Holiday were recorded during the shooting of A Very Gaga Thanksgiving at the Convent of the Sacred Heart, New York City.

 On November 22, 2011, A Very Gaga Holiday was released as a digital EP.
-Both "Orange Colored Sky" and "White Christmas" were included in the release, along with two other tracks which were also performed: minimalist versions of Gaga's 2011 singles "The Edge of Glory" and "You and I", both songs which originally featured on Gaga's second studio album, Born This Way.
+Both "Orange Colored Sky" and "White Christmas" were included in the release, along with two other tracks which were also performed: minimalist versions of Gaga's 2011 singles "The Edge of Glory" and "You and I", both songs which originally featured on Gaga's second studio album, Born This Way (2011).
 Interscope Records announced the release after the opening of the Holiday Wonderland Gaga Workshop at Barneys New York.
 It was released in the United States to the iTunes Store and Amazon and had a worldwide release to iTunes after four days.